jacksoncarl/AWS-DVA-C02-Course/AWS-Fundamentals/notes.md

 - Region Resilient: These services operate independently in each region.
 They typically replicate data to multiple AZs within that region, enhancing their resilience against failures.

 - AZ Resilient: These services run from a single AZ.
 Although they may have redundant equipment to handle hardware failures, they should not be solely relied upon for high availability.

+#### AWS Default Virtual Private Cloud (VPCs)

+- VPC is the service you will use to create private networks inside AWS, where other private services will run.

+- VPCs are also used to connect your AWS private networks to your on-premises networks when creating a hybrid environment.
+Additionally, VPCs enable you to connect to other cloud platforms when setting up a multi-cloud deployment.

+❗ You'll get lots of networking and VPC-related questions in the exam.

+##### VPC Basics
+ - A VPC = A Virtual Network Inside AWS.
+ - A VPC is within **1 account** & **1 region**.
+ - A VPC by default is **private** and **isolated** unless you decide otherwise.
+ - There are two types of VPC available:
+     - Default VPC
+     - Custom VPCs
+- ❗There can only be **one** default VPC per region.
+- You can have many custom VPCs in a region.

+##### Default VPC

+- VPC CIDR - defines the start and end ranges of the VPC.
+    - The IP CIDR of a default VPC is **always**: 172.31.0.0/16.
+- The higher that the CIDR range slash number is, the smaller the network is e.g. a /17 is half the size of a /16
+- A strength of the default VPC is its consistent and predictable configuration.
+- Each (/20) subnet inside a VPC is located in one availability zone.
+This is set on creation and can never be changed.
+- Subnets are assigned a specific section of the IP ranges from the VPC.
+    - These ranges cannot be the same as other subnets in the VPC, and they can't overlap with any subnets inside the VPC.
+    - They are configured to provide anything deployed inside those subnets with public IPv4 addresses.
+- A default VPC comes with a Internet Gateway (IGW), Security Group (SG) and Network Access Control List (NACL) pre-configured.